pairshaped/curlingio-docs/docs/getting-started/pricing.md

 ## How can we offer all of these essentials for free?

 It's simple really.
 We have an extremely robust and optimized multi-tenant infrastructure that minimizes the per-club costs of our essential feature set.
 We don't need to perform a bunch of setup tasks, or spin up new servers when we add a club.
-In fact we're really just clicking a button.

 In addition, everytime an online payment is processed through Curling IO, we get to keep a sliver of the processing fees.
 With so many clubs, we're able to generate enough revenue to subsidize the infrastructure costs of our *free clubs* while also paying for new feature development.